sachinayon/dockerPhpCrud/README.md

 ```

 4. **Access the PHP Application:**
 Open your web browser and navigate to [http://localhost:8080](http://localhost:8080).
-You should see the PHP CRUD application.

 5. **Access PHPMyAdmin:**
 Open your web browser and navigate to [http://localhost:8081](http://localhost:8081).
 Use the following credentials to log in:
 - Username: root
 - Password: 123
 You can manage the MySQL database associated with the PHP application using PHPMyAdmin.

 ## Customization
 You can customize this Docker project to fit your needs:
 - Edit the PHP application files in the `src/` directory to build your CRUD application.
 - Modify the `docker-compose.yml` file to change port mappings or environment variables.
 - Add your own SQL initialization scripts to the `mysql-scripts/` directory.

 ## Clean Up
 To stop and remove the Docker containers, you can run: